 If your dog is given choices, he will feel more confident and empowered.

 Of course, although some breeds of dogs are highly intelligent, the choices you offer your pet should be simple, binary options.
 In other words, the choice has to be on yes/no terms, which is easy for most dogs to comprehend.

-For example, you might offer your dog the choice of taking a nap in his dog crate after playtime or snoozing in his bed outside instead.
+For example, you might offer your dog coat the choice of taking a nap in his dog crate after playtime or snoozing in his bed outside instead.
 Or you can let him choose a direction when you come to an intersection on your daily walks.
 Make sure you offer praise and support when your dog takes charge and shows confidence.

 That simple exercise encourages the dog to make a choice that will boost his confidence.
 That said, you are still maintaining your leader’s role by being the one who’s giving your dog the choice.

 Giving too many choices can be confusing and will not give your shy dog the confidence boost you are aiming for.

 You can boost a shy dog’s confidence by encouraging him to think for himself instead of always relying on you.
 Problem-solving is something that shy dogs tend to be bad at.
 Playing games or puzzles that teach your dog to problem solve will help to build confidence.